CHISENHALE SCHOOL MEALS

 Nursery children pay for their lunches and parents and carers may pay on a daily, weekly or monthly basis at the school office.
 School lunches must be paid for before they are eaten.

-School lunches cost £2.65 each day and £13.25 for the week.
-You can pay for lunches online using our Parent Pay system or with a debit/credit card.
+School lunches cost £3.00 each day and £15.00 for the week.
+You can pay for lunches online using our Arbor system or with a debit/credit card in the school office or over the phone.

-• Please do encourage your child to try new foods at home.
+• Encourage your child to try new foods at home.

 • Allow your child to safely practise using a knife and fork when they are eating.

-• Encourage them to stay seated whilst they eat.
+• Encourage them to wash their hands before they eat and to stay seated whilst they eat.

 • If you can, try to have family meal times together, where everyone gets the chance to chat about their day.
 This will help to build your child’s positive relationship with food and eating.

-Please click here to view our exciting new menu
+Please click here to view our exciting new Autumn menu